 Oh, so do I, KKgals!
 And the scarier the ghost stories are, the better I like them. lol

-Susan Hazelton from Sunny Florida on January 21, 2013:
+Susan Hazelton from Northern New York on January 21, 2013:

 Fascinating.
 I love reading about ghhost stories and all sorts of unexplained phenom.
 It is rather spooky but fun.
 Up, interesting and awesome.